SheepCreativeSoftware/msfs2020-C208-Improvment-Mod/README.md

 ***Aircraft Handling***
 - More control while taxiing, tighter turning circle
-- Throttle lever allows to set forward and beta power range with the same controller axis.
-Putting the controller input backwards sets the reverse thrust.
-The idle position is in the middle and it has a small range of dead zone implemented that makes the trottle stick to idle position for small range of controller input.
+- The throttle lever allows to set forward and beta power range with the same controller axis.
+Putting the controller input backward sets the reverse thrust.
+The idle position is in the middle and it has a small range of dead zone implemented that makes the throttle stick to the idle position for a small range of controller input.
 That  helps to set the idle position without too much struggle.
-- Emergency power lever has been implemented in a simplified way.
+- The emergency power lever has been implemented in a simplified way.
 When used it overrides all throttle settings.
 Regular throttle is having no effect until the Emergency power lever is set back to normal position.

 ***Systems & Avionics***
 - Works with Stock G1000 and WT G1000 NXi Avionics
 - Added CAS annunciations, Systems Page, improved engine readouts, fuel indication
-- Cruize torque bug does not longer disappear for RPMS slightly above 1900
+- The cruize torque bug does not longer disappear for RPMS slightly above 1900
 - Avionics Reversionary Mode Enabled
 - Additional Voice Alerts
 - Autopilot and instrument fixes
 - Yaw Damper Working
-- More accurate start up
+- More accurate start-up

 ***Electric System***
 - The electric system of Cessna has been modified to reflect the real aircraft configuration.
 The battery is connected to an always-hot battery bus.
 The Master Battery Switch disconnects the battery bus from the main power distribution bus of the aircraft.